KEVIN-DEVV/Schoolflix/README.md

 It is even worse for larger learning institutions that do not have good school management frameworks in place.
 This can cause chaos and slow down production and work in the learning environment.
-Digilearn_Records is a platform designed to aid learning institutions manage their school records better.
+SchoolFlix is a platform designed to aid learning institutions manage their school records better.
 They can be able to have all student details and also staff details all in one place, which can be easily accessed.
 It is exceptionally productive and saves alot of time.